 · Order in Council / Provincial Health Corporation Financial Matters Regulation · in-force

-The OIC enacts the Provincial Health Corporation Financial Matters Regulation, requiring provincial health corporations to obtain ministerial consent for land leases, capital development projects, and facility demolitions above specified v…
+This regulation requires provincial health corporations to obtain ministerial consent for land leases, capital development projects, and facility demolitions above specified values.
+It also enacts consequential amendments to align with the

 High impactHealth system governanceCentralization of powerInstitutional independenceHealth-care bodiesThe public, directly